-Then, the device descriptions and design specific options are implemented into a set of test cases.
-The implementation is expected to be automatic for both failing and passing conditions.
+is expected to be automatic for both failing and passing conditions.
 Next, the testcases are organized in a data structure (say, a library) that is suitable for the further run of LVS checkers.
 Finally, the LVS runset is run against the testcases to determine if the LVS runset is correct and complete.
+The corresponding information about either faced violations or successive result is stored for the further use and reported in the pre-defined way.
+In addition, the completeness of the LVS runset is verified (either automatically or manually) against the full list of legal devices, in order to guarantee that no device is lost.
 The LVS test case generator is still not included in the implemented tool.